Foster Tower

 If you haven’t already done so, it is best to formulate a formal emergency plan.

-Stock up on the supplies recommended by agencies such as the Red Cross.
+• Stock up on the supplies recommended by agencies such as the Red Cross.

-Check with your H06 condo insurance agent to make sure you have adequate coverage in the unlikely event of rainwater entering your unit and damaging your contents.
+• Check with your H06 condo insurance agent to make sure you have adequate coverage in the unlikely event of rainwater entering your unit and damaging your contents.

-It is best to tie down all furniture on your lanai.
+• It is best to tie down all furniture on your lanai.
 Recently, we encountered a slew of flying pieces of furniture.
 We are very fortunate that no one was caught in the path of these items.

-Please make sure to follow the building’s announcements in the elevators.
-In the event of a major storm or hurricane, the building will likely be without power.
-During the last hurricane, the island of Kauai was without electrical power for 6 weeks.
-The loss of electricity affects condominiums more than single family homes.
-We will not have working elevators, and worse, we will not be able to boost cold water to the higher floors and the building will not have hot water at all.
-The pool would have to be closed off due to inadequate sanitation.
+• In the event of a major storm or hurricane, the building will likely be without power.
+During the last major hurricane, the island of Kauai was without electrical power for over 6 weeks.
+The loss of electricity affects condominiums more than single-family homes.
+We will not have working elevators, we will not be able to boost cold water to the higher floors, and the building will not have hot water at all.
+The pool would have to be closed off due to inadequate sanitation without the filters and pumps running.
 Our garage gate and sliding doors would need to remain open 24/7.
-At times of disasters, individual responsibility and cooperation will be paramount.
-But let’s hope that the next hurricane season will be uneventful and we will be fortunate enough not to have to test out our resources.

 Storage in Parking Stalls